Chapter 2 Yuri

 “Come!” said Cedric in a voice like thunder.
 He opened his huge wings and began to beat them.

-Gulag jumped to Yuri’s side, and Yuri gathered him in his arms just as the seraph took a hold of Yuri’s waist and leapt over the side of the cliff.
+Yuri gathered Gulag in his arms just as the seraph took hold of his waist and leapt over the side of the cliff.
 For a few seconds Cedric was in flight with Yuri and Gulag tucked close against his stomach.
 He landed, sending up a cloud of dust, and released Yuri and Gulag, who jumped down and began sniffing the ground.

 Yuri could see Thomas and Bull observing from the cliff top, and in a final desperate act of defiance, he lifted both hands, fists balled, and slowly erected his middle fingers.